 7. Issues of fact and law;

-8. Whether the case should be heard by the full Commission because it is a case of first impression, presents a situation to overturn or modify precedent, involves novel or complex facts, or otherwise merits hearing by the full Commission rather than by a Referee; and
+8. Whether the case should be heard by the full Commission because it is a case of first impression, presents a situation to overturn or modify precedent, involves novel or complex facts, or otherwise merits hearing by the full Commission rather than by a Referee;

+9. Whether the case should be heard virtually or in-person; and

-9. Any other matter which any party or the Commission deems relevant.
+10. Any other matter which any party or the Commission deems relevant.